hantsy/symfony-rest-sample/docs/gs/hello.md

 # composer create-project symfony/website-skeleton web-sample
 ```

-The later is similar to the `symfony new projectname --full` to generate a full-featured web project template.
+The later is similar to the `symfony new projectname --full` to generate a full-featured web project skeleton.

 ### Running Symfony Application

-Enter the project root folder, run the following command to start the application.
+Open your terminal, switch to the project root folder, and run the following command to start the application.

 ```bash
 # symfony server:start